Dmnk28/sql_tablePartitioner/README.md

 # TSQL Partitioning and Restructuring Procedures
 > :warning: __Work in Progress !__

-These Procedures are made to move tables with already existing data in different filegroups/files in a convenient way.
+These Procedures are made to move tables with already existing data to different filegroups/files in a convenient way.
 The core idea is to move the table logicaly and (depenending on your filegroup physicaly as well) by creating an clustered index for the table.
 For this Idea I thank my SQL-Teacher Mr. Frank Mewes from the iad GmbH.
 To make this trick even more usefull for already existing datatables which may already have (clustered) primary keys or foreign keys referncing them, I implemented the cursor logic you'll find in the procedures.
 Feel free to adjust and optimize the procedures before creating them.

 > :warning: !Please mind that correlating to the size of your table you want to move the procedure could hold xlocks for a pretty long time!